Case Study

 Douglas Hallett, ISL Engineering

-As time goes on, those membranes get dirty and have to be cleaned by backwashing treated water through them.
+As water production time goes on, those membranes get dirty and have to be cleaned by backwashing treated water through them.
 A more efficient system means more effective cleaning, which means less pumping and less energy used.

 It's a complex process, further complicated by the fact that water conditions are always changing.
 Rainfall, seasonal melt and other biological factors can greatly affect the quality of raw or untreated water and change the way plant operators have to deal with it.